sirius-ms/sirius/sirius_nightsky_sdk/sirius_nightsky_sdk.openapi/docs/JobsApi.md

         defaultClient.setBasePath("http://localhost:8080");

         JobsApi apiInstance = new JobsApi(defaultClient);
-        String projectId = "projectId_example"; // String | project-space to run jobs on
+        String projectId = "projectId_example"; // String | project-space to delete job from
         String jobId = "jobId_example"; // String | of the job to be deleted
         Boolean cancelIfRunning = true; // Boolean | If true job will be canceled if it is not finished.
 Otherwise,                         deletion will fail for running jobs or request will block until job has finished.
         Boolean awaitDeletion = true; // Boolean | If true request will block until deletion succeeded or failed.
 If the job is still running the request will wait until the job has finished.